w3f/polkadot-wiki/docs/learn/learn-staking.md

 Chilling can be validator-initiated, e.g. if there is a planned outage in the validator's surroundings or hosting provider, and the validator wants to exit to protect themselves against slashing.
-Chilling will keep the validator active in the current session, but will move them to the inactive set in the next.
+Chilling will keep the validator active in the current era, but will move them to the inactive set in the next.
 The validator will not lose their nominators.

 For more on chilling, see the "[How to Chill](../maintain/maintain-guides-how-to-chill.md)" page on